v 3.7.web 2025

 c.
 1950

-A cartoon of Morodovia-Latvian chessmen.
+A cartoon of Mordovian or 'Latvian' chessmen.

 These chessmen are slender and unweighted, but made stable with wide bases.
 The design received a resurgence in popularity after being featured in the final episode of The Queen's Gambit.